-Constructive feedback from examiners to candidates on the HSE report on candidates who did not pass the examination form is required.
+Constructive feedback from examiners to candidates who did not pass the examination is required.
 This specific information is relayed to candidates if they request feedback (the majority of failed candidates do request feedback from their examiners).

-1.5.
+1.4.
 Assessment Criteria for Marking Questions